Postpartum Blood Pressure: Signs, Symptoms, and When to Call Your Doctor

 If you have postpartum blood pressure concerns, contact your healthcare provider for severe headaches, vision changes, or sudden swelling.

-• Severe headaches: Unrelenting or worsening headaches that don’t respond to typical pain relief.
+• Severe headaches: Persistent or worsening headaches that don’t respond to over-the-counter pain relief.

 • Vision changes: Blurred vision, light sensitivity, or seeing spots can indicate elevated blood pressure.